-I love the slight bitterness of radish leaves and this aioli is perfect as a dip for vegetables. or with fish or chicken.
+I love the slight bitterness of radish leaves, and this aioli is perfect as a dip for vegetables, or with fish or chicken.
 Spread it on toasted baguette rounds and top with sliced radishes and a little sea salt. —inpatskitchen

-- Combine the two oils and with the processor running, slowly drizzle in to the processor utilizing the two teeny holes on the lid.
+Combine the two oils and, with the processor running, slowly drizzle into the processor, utilizing the two tiny holes on the lid.
 Process until thick and then refrigerate to thicken further.